 Colorful prayer flags blowing in the chilly breeze, the path filled with sacred stones and boulders marked with Buddhist prayer inscriptions, commonly known as the mani walls, fills our journey with a magical touch.
 Trekkers frequently encounter yak caravans and the wobbling bridges that give them a mini heart attack.
 Even though we do not get to see the legendary Himalayan Yeti, but we sure get to see Barking Deer, Musk Deer and the Himalayan Tahr grazing on the steep slopes.
 Trekkers cannot resist the urge to take pictures with the shaggy-coated Yaks that pass our way.
-The highlight of the trip includes the famous short period hike to Everest View Hotel.
-This is an amazing hiking to acclimatize yourself and the views from Everest view hotel is stunning.
-You sure do not want to miss it!
+The highlight of the trip includes the famous short-period hike to the Everest View Hotel.
+This is amazing hiking to acclimatize yourself and the views from the Everest view hotel are stunning.
+You sure do not want to miss it.